project-everest/project-everest.github.io/index.md

 [HACL\*](https://github.com/project-everest/hacl-star) is a formally verified library of modern cryptographic algorithms, where each primitive is verified for memory safety, functional correctness, and secret independence.
-HACL\* provide efficient, readable, standalone C code for each algorithm that can be easily integrated into any C project.
+HACL\* provides efficient, readable, standalone C code for each algorithm that can be easily integrated into any C project.